bdombro/warthog-examples/README.md

 - Create the example DB
 - Generate code in `generated` folder

-## Generate DB schema migration
+# Typeorm Command Examples

+- To bypass migrations and force a sync of schema `yarn typeorm:cli schema:sync`

+- Drop schema
+`yarn typeorm:cli schema:drop`

+- To create a shell of a migration
+`yarn typeorm:cli migration:create -n <name of migration>`

-To automatically generate a schema migration file, run `yarn db:migration:generate`.
-The migration will be put in the `db/migrations` folder
+- To generate a migration automatically

-## Run the DB migration

-To run the DB migration, run `yarn db:migration:run`
+`yarn typeorm:cli migration:generate -n <name of migration>`

+- Migrations are ran by default at start using .env, but you can manually run them with this command `yarn typeorm:cli migration:run`

+- Revert migration
+`yarn typeorm:cli migration:revert`

+- Query
+`yarn typeorm:cli query 'select * from user;'`

+- Test?
+`yarn typeorm:cli schema:log`